 - Keep track of all employees and enforce changes you make to the system.

-- System will alert of existing loopholes and inefficiencies, since it also keeps track of the processes.
+- The system will alert IT of existing loopholes and inefficiencies since it also keeps track of the processes.

 How will I benefit from BPM?